sheptalo/rapis/README.md

-# Rapis - Minimalistic web library
+# Rapis - Minimalistic web library based on RSGI

 this library was inspired by FastAPI so syntax may be identical